-Over the next 5 years a US$10 million expenditure is planned for Akagera including the construction of a 120 km western boundary fence and the reintroduction of lion and black rhino.
+Over the next 5 years, a US$10 million expenditure is planned for Akagera including the construction of a 120 km western boundary fence and the reintroduction of lions and black rhinos.

 Akagera Game Lodge